LambdaInnovation/AcademyCraft/README.md

 You can find .lang files [HERE](src/main/resources/assets/academy/lang).

-NOTE: The `zh_TW` language file are machine-translated and is somewhat inaccurate.
+NOTE: The `zh_TW` language file is machine-translated and is somewhat inaccurate.
 Feel free to send a patch.

 ## Documents